ugbodagadave/Travel-Agent/README.md

 - **Natural Language Understanding**: Leverages the IO Intelligence API to understand conversations, manage a state machine (e.g., `GATHERING_INFO`, `FLIGHT_SELECTION`), and extract structured data like destinations, dates, and traveler details.
 - **Live Flight Search**: Integrates with the Amadeus Self-Service API to search for real-time flight offers based on the user's criteria.
 - **Airline Name Display**: Looks up and displays the full airline name (e.g., "American Airlines") for each flight option, providing a clearer user experience.
+- **Flight Class Selection**: Users can specify their preferred travel class (e.g., Economy, Business, First Class).
+The application searches based on this preference and displays it in the flight options and on the final PDF ticket.
 - **Payment Processing**: Creates secure Stripe Checkout links.
 After a successful payment, it generates a PDF itinerary and sends it to the user.
 - **Persistent State**: Maintains conversation state for each user in a Redis database.
 - **Responsive Architecture**: Long-running tasks like flight searches are run in background threads, so the main application is never blocked.